ExtraExtremeERA/ExtraExtremeERA/README.md

 ## Denery or Daniel Dorofeev.
-### (Don't use ExtraExtremeERA cuz idk why i called my github account this way)
+### (Don't use ExtraExtremeERA cuz idk why I called my github account this way)
 ------
-### (Russian) Java developer, Java performance 'enthusiast'.
+### (Russian) Java/Scala developer, performance 'enthusiast'.

-Programming languages: Java, Groovy and Rust.
+Programming languages: Java, Scala, Groovy and Rust.

-Java frameworks/libraries/tools I know:
+Java/Scala frameworks/libraries/tools I know:
 1. ASM bytecode manipulation framework.
 (Core and Tree API)
 2. Project Reactor.
 (I like reactive programming due to scalability, and simpicity)
+3. Cats/Cats Effect.
+(Scala library for good FP support)
+4. Tofu.
+(Scala library for additional stuff in Cats)
-3. Gradle.
+5. Gradle.
 (I know this build tool rather well, I also can make gradle plugins if I need it)
-4. JMH.
+6. JMH.
 (Just a beginner in microbenchmarks, I don't know many compiler side-effects)
-5. JCStress.
+7. JCStress.
 (For testing interesting concurrent effects)

 Some Facts:
 ------
 * I try to write my code as simple and clear as I can.

+* I like to write FP code in Scala with 'Tagless Final' style/pattern.

+* I have organization called [XXR](https://github.com/xxr-mc) where I make interesting experimental projects, mostly realted to modifying game called "Minecraft".

-* I really like to communicate with people which know more interesting things in Java performance than me.
+* I really like to communicate with people which know more interesting things in programming than me.

-* Sometimes I like to use [JMM Specification rules](https://docs.oracle.com/javase/specs/jls/se17/html/jls-17.html) to prove correctness of my concurrent code when I directly use java.lang.Thread, locks and other low level threading Java things...
+* Sometimes I like to learn theory more realted to Computer Science and use things like [JMM Specification rules](https://docs.oracle.com/javase/specs/jls/se17/html/jls-17.html) to prove correctness of my concurrent code, and I also like watch interesting Java/Scala conferences on youtube everyday.

-* I don't really like reflection API but I can use it if I really need it.
-(Same with ASM)
+* I don't really like reflection API/Bytecode manipulation etc. but I can use it if I really need it.

 * I have this [repository](https://github.com/ExtraExtremeERA/TestJava) with usage examples of some Java libraries/frameworks/packages, where I study some interesting Java libraries, mainly focused on high performance.

-* I am planning to optimize server software of computer game called "Minecarft" to practice performance engineering,
-  * I had project where I was trying to optimize minecraft Forge-based server, but due to the small amount of knowledge I couldn't optimize it normally back then.
-So thanks for reading, i hope this info was useful to you.

 Contacts:
 ------